-Embrace the lights: Creating a balanced long exposure | Photofocus
+Embrace the lights: Creating a balanced long exposure

 It’s all about creativity

 I’ve learned over the past several years that it’s OK to try out new techniques, even with client work.
-For me, this technique of manually bracketing was used to solve a problem.
+For me, this technique of manually bracketing to embrace the lights, was used to solve a problem.
 I might utilize this technique once or twice a year, but when I do, the results certainly yield themselves to something I wouldn’t have been able to capture otherwise.